Merzasphor/MWSE/docs/source/lua/type/tes3ui/element.rst

     Forwards an event to the original Morrowind event handler.
 This may be optionally called at any point in a callback.
 Note that handler may or may not destroy the event widget or the menu, so you should know how it behaves before accessing any elements after a callback.

+`Element`_ **getContentElement** ()
+    Returns:
+        The descendant element that newly created elements are placed into, or the calling element if there is no specific descendant for children.

+    Some widgets like ScrollPanes are built of multiple layers of elements.
+When an element is created in a complex widget, it is automatically placed as a child of a content element, but other functions do not access this content element directly.
+This function finds this content container for any element, so that changing layout and accessing children is possible.
+For simple elements, the calling element will be returned so that there is always a valid containter element.

 `Element`_ **getTopLevelMenu** ()
     Returns:
         The menu that the element is a descendant of.